magomimmo/lightning-dev-site/tutorial/01-lncli.md

   * `bitcoin.simnet`: Specifies to use `simnet`;
   * `bitcoin.active`: Specifies that bitcoin is active;
   * `bitcoin.rpcuser` and `bitcoin.rpcpass`: The username and password for authenticating with the running `btcd` daemon.

+> NOTE: For a full list of all the `lnd.conf` options see [sample-lnd.com](https://github.com/lightningnetwork/lnd/blob/master/sample-lnd.conf)

 ### Running lnd nodes